© -Steven Cerra, copyright protected; all rights reserved.

 I [Gene Lees] said, "The artist has enough self-doubt as it is.
 If you dwell on it, it will kill you."

-In our opinion, no finer piece on Claus and his music has ever been written [at least, not in English].
+In my opinion, no finer piece on Claus Ogerman and his music has ever been written [at least, not in English].

 We thought you’d like to read it.